Loë Guthmann talks about his choice to do a dual degree in Paris and London, his experience of living abroad and his love of football.

 How were your first weeks in Paris?

-At first, Paris can be overwhelming.
-It is easily one of the most beautiful cities in the world, and there is so much to do.
-There are tons of events and people are really sociable, so my moving there was a great way to meet people.
+At first, Paris can be overwhelming – especially if you are from a small city like Bonn.
+Paris is arguably one of the most beautiful cities in the world, and there is so much to do.
+There are tons of events and people are sociable, so my moving there was a great way to make friends.

 Based on your experience so far, what would you tell young people who are thinking about studying abroad or living abroad?

 I have yet to meet someone who thinks that their stay abroad was a mistake.
 It is normal to be afraid of the idea of living by yourself in a country you are not familiar with.
 Not everything will always go as planned, but even negative experiences are part of the process of growth.
-And in the end, you will see that you made friends from all over the world; that you gained confidence; and that new doors, maybe even the doors you had never thought of before, opened for you.
+And in the end, you will see that you will have made friends from all over the world; that you gained confidence; and that new doors – maybe even the doors you had never thought of before – opened for you.
 All this sounds cliché, yet in my personal experience it was true, which is why I wouldn’t hesitate a second to recommend studying or living abroad for a while.

 In order to study abroad you needed to pass an English test.
 How did you learn about IELTS?
 Why did you choose this test?

 Friends of mine took IELTS, and they were really happy with the structure of the test.
 I like its academic approach.
 For instance, I think it is much more intuitive to write an essay on a given topic than providing short answers to short questions.
 Besides, I would rather talk to an actual person than to a computer.